-Attie and Chloe were the flirt.
-Aubrey was to shy but she was pretty and sweet so Ian and Chase were partially sitting on her trying to get her to smile.
+Attie and Chloe were the flirts.
+Aubrey was very shy, but she was beautiful and sweet, so Ian and Chase were practically sitting on her trying to get her to smile.
 Which she did.

-Sarah Jane tried to take back procession of her hand without making a big deal about it.
+Sarah Jane tried to take back procession of her hand without making a big deal out of it.

-Jax gave her hand a warning squeeze while keeping up his conversations with Grant and Sean.
+Jax gave her hand a warning squeeze while keeping up his conversation with Grant and Sean.